AlessioMinerva/S003_CheatSheet/README.md

 - **Amazon Managed Service for Prometheus**: Leverage this service for large-scale monitoring of Kubernetes-based metrics, whether using Amazon EKS or self-managed clusters.
 - **Managed Services**: Both Grafana and Amazon Managed Service for Prometheus are fully managed by AWS, providing scalability and high availability.

-# High Availability and Scaling Exam Tips
+# High Availability and Scaling

-Welcome to the High Availability and Scaling Exam Tips README page!
-This guide aims to provide you with valuable insights to excel in your AWS exams.
-Let's dive right in:

 ## Four Important Questions